bcgov/indy-sdk/doc/wallet/enterprise-wallet-design.md

 ![Remote Wallet Scenarios](https://github.com/ianco/indy-sdk/raw/master/doc/wallet/ew-remote-wallet-query.png "Remote Wallet Scenarios")

-Creation and deletion of the remote wallet server, and its associated data store, is outside the scope fo the sdk.
+Creation and deletion of the remote wallet server, and its associated data store, is outside the scope of the sdk.

 ## TheOrgBook Wallet Proposed Design